-- 25. The council's capital financing requirement in 2017/18 was approximately £41m.
-The requirement then gradually rises as there has been significant developments undertaken within the borough such as Market Walk Extension, Primrose Gardens and Strawberry Fields, Tatton Gardens, Strawberry Meadows.
-Finally, the CFR rises to over £112m, mainly due to the £33m purchase of the Logistics House site as well as borrowing to fund other large capital projects that will generate income for the council.
-The CFR at this point is levelling out due to the major schemes all coming to an end. - 26.
-As demonstrated by Chart 1 the council has been significantly under-borrowed in recent years and is forecast to continue this over the medium term.
+- 25. The council's capital financing requirement in 2016/17 was approximately £40m with £23m of this relating to the purchase of Market Walk Shopping Centre.
+The requirement then gradually rises as developments such as Market Walk Extension, Primrose Gardens and Strawberry Fields begin construction.
+Finally, the CFR rises to over £100m, mainly due to the £33m purchase of the Logistics House site as well as borrowing to fund other large capital projects that will generate income for the council. - 26.
+As demonstrated by Chart 1 the council has been significantly underborrowed in recent years and is forecast to continue this over the medium term.
 Future borrowing is expected to take place in the coming year that will reduce the gap between the CFR and actual borrowing.